education

 Improving WebView Compatibility

-Education institutions may use content filtering solutions to control access to content on managed Chromebooks.
-These Android and Chrome App recommendations aim to help developers ensure their apps work well with content filtering solutions.
+Education institutions use content filtering products to prevent their users from accessing inappropriate content on their Chromebooks.
+There are a handful of ways that their users are able to escape this content sandbox and access content that they should otherwise not be able to access.
+These Android and Chrome App recommendations should help developers ensure their apps work well with content filtering.

 Reduce web content in your app

 If your app uses WebViews to allow students to login to your service or to display documentation, it may enable students to browse the web without the content filtering protections provided by their schools.
-Some popular content filtering products used by schools on Chromebooks are deployed as Chrome extensions, which can only see traffic within browser tabs…
+Some of the most popular content filtering products used by schools on Chromebooks are deployed as Chrome extensions, which can only see traffic within browser tabs.
+Since web content is often unpredictable, students can often traverse links within the WebView to browse the web freely, without content filtering protections.

 By reducing the amount of browser based content shown in your application, you can reduce the likelihood of unwanted content being accessible within your application.
 If this is impossible, then ensure your WebView only serves content you want and does not link out to a search engine or the open web.